 Haringey has a higher than average number and rate of children living in poverty.
 Children in the east of the borough are substantially more likely to be affected by income deprivation than those in the west.

-26% of Haringey pupils are known to be eligible for free school meals.
-This is below London (26.6%), but above the England average (24.6%)
+16.6% of Haringey pupils are known to be eligible for and claiming free school meals.
+This is above London (16.0%), and the SN average (17.9%)